JonaBod/JonaBod/README.md

 - 👋 Hi, I’m @JonaBodirsky
-- 👀 I’m interested in FPV and Microcontrollers
+- 👀 I’m interested in embedded systems
 - 🌱 I’m currently learning electrical engineering with a CS minor
 - 📫 How to reach me bodirsky24@up.edu